rentalcustard/rentalcustard.github.io/_posts/2011-11-16-attention-gem-authors.markdown

 ---
 TL;DR: if your gem has dependencies on other gems, make sure it requires them, because Bundler won't hold your hand any more.

-Gem authors: if you're using your gem primarily in [Bundler](http://gembundler.com/)-managed environments and you have runtime dependencies on other gems, you may have a hidden bug which Bundler 1.1 (as it stands will reveal).
+Gem authors: if you're using your gem primarily in [Bundler](http://gembundler.com/)-managed environments and you have runtime dependencies on other gems, you may have a hidden bug which Bundler 1.1 (as it stands) will reveal.
 Read on to find out how to fix it.

 Given a gem depending on capistrano with a single file in its libs, looking something like this: